mage-ai/mage-ai/mage_integrations/mage_integrations/destinations/clickhouse/target_clickhouse/README.md

 ## Config

-You must enter the following credentials when configuring this source:
+You must enter the following credentials when configuring this destination:

 | Key | Description | Sample value
 | --- | --- | --- |